 Teaching & assessment

-The course has a modular structure, whereby students take 12 modules the rate of four per year.
+The course has a modular structure.
+You will take 120 credits’ worth of modules each year.
 Some course units are compulsory while others are elective thereby offering flexibility and choice.

 We use a range of assessment models to suit different learning styles, from online comprehension tests and individual and group presentations, to coursework and examinations.
 You will be expected to prepare material for lectures and seminars; you will also be able to try out new ideas by giving presentations and participating in lively discussions in a supportive environment.
 What is more, in your final year you will have the opportunity to write a research-led dissertation.